 2 teaspoons smoked paprika (pimentón)

-Pinch of ground chilli or chilli flakes (add more or less to taste)
+Pinch of ground cayenne or chilli flakes (add more or less to taste)

 1 tablespoon tomato purée